 It is important to note, however, that the Federal Foreign Office is active in so many areas that only a fraction of our work is actually reflected by these accounts.
 To make foreign policy even more transparent and let those who take an interest in what we do engage in open discussions on specialised topics, the Federal Foreign Office is now expanding its social media communication activities.

-Twelve of our top diplomats are therefore launching their own Twitter accounts.
-Some have a regional focus – for example our policy on Asia, Africa, or Eastern Europe.
+Thirteen of our top diplomats therefore operate their own Twitter accounts.
+Some have a regional focus – for example our policy on Asia, Africa, Europe overall, or Eastern Europe.
 Others cover specific issues, such as Brexit, stabilisation and humanitarian aid, the energy transition, strategic communication, economic affairs and sustainable development, the United Nations and cultural relations and education policy.
-The Crisis Response Centre will be launching a Twitter account to supplement its previously released Sicher Reisen app.
+The Crisis Response Centre has a Twitter account to supplement its previously released Sicher Reisen app.
 The Policy Planning Staff, too, will maintain a Twitter feed that will give users an impression of its daily activities.
 At the same time, the German missions abroad are expanding their social media footprint.
-They already today reach more than six million followers and friends around the world through more than 300 accounts.
+They already reach more than six million followers and friends around the world through more than 300 accounts.
 Everyone who has not already connected with us is more than welcome to do so – we look forward to the conversation!